 In 2020, 375 counties were

-majority people of color
+majority people of color - an increase from the 2010 baseline of 317 counties.

-- an increase from the
+People of color

-2010 baseline of 317 counties.
+encompasses those identifying as Hispanic, Black or African American, Asian, American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander.

-FOUR OF THE FIVE COUNTIES WITH THE HIGHEST PERCENTAGE OF RESIDENTS OF COLOR ARE IN TEXAS encompasses those identifying as Hispanic, Black or African American, Asian, American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander.
+UNEMPLOYMENT RATE BY COUNTY